OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Impact: see ‘Evasion’, with the note that two extra types of manipulation are  possible:
 * Backdoors - which trigger unwanted responses to specific input variations (e.g. a money transaction is wrongfully marked as NOT fraud because it has a specific amount of money for which the model has been manipulated to ignore).
 Other name: *Trojan attack*
 * Unavailability by sabotage, leading to e.g. business continuity problems or safety issues

+**Controls specific for broad model poisoning:**
+* MODELENSEMBLE.
+Make the model part of en ensemble in which each model has been trained in a separately protected environemnt.
+If one model deviates from the others, its output can be ignored as it indicates possible manipulation.

 References:
 * [Summary of 15 backdoor papers at CVPR '23](https://zahalka.net/ai_security_blog/2023/09/backdoor-attacks-defense-cvpr-23-how-to-build-and-burn-trojan-horses/)